A Reproducing-Kernel-Based Nonparametric Test for Conditional Independence of Functional Data: Introduction

 \lo#1{_{#1}} \inv{^{-1}}

 In addition to the importance of conditional independence testing for functional data, we would like to highlight a particularly important theoretical contribution of our extension.
-As the pioneering work on kernel-based conditional independence testing, \citet{zhang2012kernelbased} provided only a sketch of the proof for the asymptotic null distribution, without a detailed list of conditions under which the asymptotic distribution holds.
+As the pioneering work on {reproducing-kernel-based} conditional independence testing, \citet{zhang2012kernelbased} provided only a sketch of the proof for the asymptotic null distribution, without a detailed list of conditions under which the asymptotic distribution holds.

-A key difficulty arises from the fact that the test statistic involves the inverse of a covariance operator.
+{ A key difficulty arises from the fact that the test statistic involves the inverse of a covariance operator.
 In practice, the inverse must be estimated using Tikhonov regularization, which slows down the convergence rate of a related regression operator.
 Until recently, the best known convergence rate for this operator was

 where $n$ is the sample size, $\epsilon_n$ is the Tikhonov regularization parameter, and $\beta>0$ characterizes the smoothness of the regression relationship between the two random variables involved.
 See, for example, \citet{li2017nonlinear}.
 The optimal rate implied by \eqref{eq:epsilon_n_beta_wedge} is $n^{-1/4}$, which can be achieved when $\beta\ge1$ with the optimal tuning $\epsilon_n \asymp n^{-1/4}$.
 However, our calculations (see Section~\ref{sec-ran-func}) indicate that this rate is not sufficiently fast to guarantee the asymptotic distribution claimed in \citet{zhang2012kernelbased}.
-Only recently has the convergence rate of the regression operator been sharpened to
+Recently, under a slightly different setting, \cite{choi2026sharpened} sharpened the convergence rate of a similar regression operator to

-where $\alpha>1$ characterizes the decay rate of the eigenvalues of the covariance operator; see \citet{choi2026sharpened}.
-As shown in Theorem~\ref{thm-clt-sigmahat}, if

-then the convergence rate in \eqref{eq:n-1-2-eps-beta} is faster than $n^{-1/4}$, which is sufficient to establish the asymptotic distribution of the test statistic in \citet{zhang2012kernelbased}.
+where $\alpha>1$ characterizes the decay rate of the eigenvalues of the covariance operator.
+It turns out that we can use that approach to sharpen the convergence rate of the regression operator in the present context, and with the sharpened rate, we can rigorously establish the asymptotic distribution of our test statistics parallel to that claimed in \cite{zhang2012kernelbased} in the multivariate setting. }

 Although our analysis is carried out in the functional setting, the above result also applies to the multivariate setting.
-Consequently, Theorem~\ref{thm-clt-sigmahat} provides the first rigorous justification of the asymptotic null distribution for the kernel-based conditional independence test.
+Consequently, Theorem~\ref{thm-clt-sigmahat} provides the first rigorous justification of the asymptotic null distribution for the {reproducing-kernel-based} conditional independence test.
 Given the widespread use of this test, establishing its asymptotic validity is both important and significant.